 > Beat the heat.
 In a word, New Orleans is steamy.
 Plan on a dip in the hotel pool, a siesta or an air-conditioned museum in the afternoons to keep from wilting.
 Or treat the kids to a sno-ball, the velvety local spin on a sno-cone.
 There are stands all over the city, but it’s hard to go wrong with Hansen’s Sno-Bliz, a longtime institution where sophisticated adult flavors mingle with kid-friendly classics.

 CB!
 Vacation Consultants specialize in helping families plan travel all around the world.
 Our service includes a custom itinerary, booking private tours and guides, activity recommendations and more.
-Visit My Trip Planner and send us a request.
+Visit our Connect with a Travel Advisor page and send us a request.

 Editor’s Note: Ciao Bambino received complimentary passes for certain attractions from the New Orleans Convention and Visitors Bureau.
 As always, our opinions are our own.
 Photos by Lisa Frederick.